altin/overseer/README.md

 # overseer
-An OS surveillance system developed for Linux.
+An OS and network surveillance system developed for Linux.

 ## About
 ###### Authors